-If you are looking to enter the job market, change jobs, or find information on occupations of interest, the Handbook can help.
-You can read about the nature of the work, education and training requirements, advancement opportunities, employment, salary, and ten-year job outlook for hundreds of occupations.
-The Handbook also lists related occupations and sources of additional information.
+If you are looking to enter the job market, change jobs, or find career information, the Handbook can help.
+You can learn about the work, education and training requirements, advancement opportunities, employment, salary, and 10-year job outlook for hundreds of occupations.
+The Handbook also lists related occupations and sources of more information.

-Search over 60 occupations by what interests you or your favorite subject area.
-Find out what an occupation's tasks are, how you get ready for it, salary information, and job outlook.
+Search over 60 occupations by what interests you.
+Find out what people in an occupation do, how they get ready for it, salary information, and job outlook.

-The articles in this quarterly magazine cover a wide range of topics relating to occupations and finding jobs—from job outlook by degree to finding an internship.
+The articles cover a wide range of topics on jobs and careers—from the job outlook to finding an internship.

 Occupations by Education Level and Projected Growth